-Prion diseases are just some of the topics taught in medical school that make us shudder or give us chills.
-The below text comes from our Medical Student Core, and, as always, includes high-yield pearls that you might just see on your Step 1 or Step 2 exams.
+There are some of the topics taught in medical school that just make us shudder or give us chills.
+The below text explains the top five shudder-worthy topics from our Medical Student Core, and, as always, includes high-yield pearls that you might just see on your Step 1 or Step 2 exams.

 While you're reading through, you might notice that Signs and Symptoms, Diagnosis, Treatment, and Prognosis are bolded.
 These special headings help emphasize this information just like it is in the Medical Student Core.